 Artists Kirsty Stevens and Hannah Laycock tackle the knowledge gap that surrounds MS by creating art that is tangible and accessible.

 Multiple sclerosis, or MS, is increasingly common in the UK, with over 100,000 reported cases and a growth rate of 2.4 percent every year.
-Worldwide, there are reportedly 2.3 million sufferers (roughly the population of Manchester) – though most diagnosed are given a "wait and see" policy of no drug therapy, which can often lead to the disease getting worse or relapsing.
+Worldwide, there are reportedly 2.3 million sufferers—though most diagnosed are given a "wait and see" policy of no drug therapy, which can often lead to the disease getting worse or relapsing.
 In September of this year, a leading charity called this out.
 Earlier this month, the MS Trust published a report expressing the vital importance of expert support staff, which sits shakily alongside the continuing crisis within the NHS.

-MS is a hidden disease – one that attacks the myelin coating of nerves around the spinal chord with unpredictable and damaging effect.
+MS is a hidden disease—one that attacks the myelin coating of nerves around the spinal chord with unpredictable and damaging effect.
 Despite the diagnosis, it remains an enigma: symptoms shift undetected beneath the surface like water molecules held in an opaque balloon.
 No two people have the same experience and an individual's symptoms can alter daily.
-It's a world of uncertainty – one that can often be misunderstood by those who have no reference to understand it.
-In November, an Australian woman was abused for her condition.
-People are fast to judge someone with MS and occasionally strike out against them, either with words or judgement.
+It's a world of uncertainty—one that can often be misunderstood by those who have no reference to understand it.
+In Earlier this month an Australian woman was abused for her condition.

 "There's a haziness to the water that I'm submerged in," Hannah says.
 "It's representing the cognitive issues you get and the memory problems.
 It's a fogginess, a fatigue.
 Then there's the intangible nature of the future: whether you've got MS or not, you don't really know how your future is going to unfold.
 But MS adds another uncertainty; because you don't know what journey your MS will take."